Fiat Tipo (Type 160): Production elsewhere

-Previously, the Tipo had been imported from Italy and was available with three different trims that were closely associated with its engines: the basic 1.6 i.e., the luxurious 2.0 litre (eight valve), and the sporty two litre, sixteen valve Sedicivalvole.
-Seventeen 1.7 litre models were also brought in; they are all in Estoril Blue color and received complete equipment.
+In Brazil, the Tipo had been imported from Italy beginning in September 1993.
+It was the best selling import car in 1994 and 1995, reaching fifth place in overall sales in 1995.
+The imported Tipo was available with three different trims which were closely associated with its engines: the basic 1.6 i.e., the luxurious 2.0 litre (eight valve), and the sporty two-litre, sixteen valve Sedicivalvole.
+Seventeen 1.7-litre examples were also brought in; these were all in Estoril Blue color and received complete equipment.
+Numerous fires began to be reported in Italian-made Tipos in June 1995, severely damaging the car's reputation.

+Local production began in December 1995, in a single trim level.
+It had a 1.6-litre, eight-valve engine with multi point fuel injection, which offered a 10 PS increase compared to the old 1.6 litre i.e., producing 92 PS.
+It became the first Brazilian made vehicle to offer a driver's side airbag, when one became optional in 1996.
+However, the locally made version was more expensive than the original (in part because many parts still had to be imported); combined with the negative publicity surrounding the engine fires, sales for 1996 dropped by 83 percent instead of doubling as planned.
+With production volumes 95 percent lower than planned, Fiat were forced to end production early.
+On March 9, 1997, Fiat announced that production would cease in 60 days, while the closely sized Tempra remained in production until 1999.

 It was also built in Turkey, by Tofaş.
 The Turkish built cars generally did not feature catalytic converters and some thus have marginally more power than the models listed in the table beneath.
-The Turkish cars also have a small "Tofaş" logo on the left side of the bootlid, and production there continued at least until 2000.
+The Turkish cars also have a small "Tofaş" logo on the bottom right side of the bootlid; production there continued at least until 2000.